jacqschweiger/artNYC/README.md

+# Art Museums NYC
+An iOS app designed to serve as a one-stop, comprehensive directory of New York City’s art museums

+* Discover NYC art museums both big and small
+* Access easy-to-read visiting info
+* View a daily listing of art museums with FREE admission
+* Take a virtual gallery stroll
+* See a map of museum locations
+* Access museum websites

+Written in Swift and compatible with iPhones.
+Now available in the [App Store](https://itunes.apple.com/us/app/art-museums-nyc/id1215413645?ls=1&mt=8)

-# artNYC
+# Features
-Currently in development
-Art Museums NYC is an app that provides a directory of art museums in Manhattan.
-Currently, users can access general museum info, including the type of art shown, ticket prices, free admission info, hours, and address.
-Users can also view the museum's location on Google maps, stroll through an interior museum Google street view (if available), and view the museum's website in-app.
-Additional features in progress.
+* Built using MVC design pattern and programmatic UI
+* Configured Firebase Database to store and display museum info
+* Accessed Google Places data through RESTful API to display visiting info and interior street views
+* Integrated Kingfisher CocoaPod for asynchronous image downloading and caching
+* Utilized UISearchController to provide search functionality